 Warner Bros. continues to be in the headline-making mode as it just released the official logo for Mortal Kombat.

 The logo keeps a simplistic look, paying homage to Mortal Kombat of the past while also giving it a never-before-seen design that is modern and reflects back to some of the more recent Mortal Kombat games.
-Black background, with Mortal and Kombat separated by the iconic dragon logo, all written in gold lettering.

 THE MORTAL KOMBAT REBOOT’S RELEASE DATE

 It looks like you can expect to watch Mortal Kombat in theaters and at home on HBO Max on Friday, April 23, 2021.
 The film will debut as part of Warner Bros. new distribution plan that will see movies launch in theaters and on the HBO Max streaming service at the same time.
 You can catch Mortal Kombat streaming on HBO Max starting at 12 AM PST/3 AM EST on the 23rd and then for the 30 days following.